wultra/powerauth-crypto/docs/Activation-Upgrade.md

 On `/pa/v4/upgrade/start`:

-1. Validate V3 authentication code.
+1. Validate version 3 authentication code.
 2. Decrypt request payload.
 3. Reject request if activation is already upgraded.
 4. Store the new device public keys.